23003324/SGD-Classifier/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1.Load Data: Load the Iris dataset using load_iris() and create a pandas DataFrame with the feature names and target variable.

-2.Prepare Features and Target: Split the DataFrame into features (X) and target (y) by dropping the target column from X.

-3.Split Data: Use train_test_split to divide the dataset into training and testing sets with a test size of 20%.

-4.Train Model: Initialize and fit a Stochastic Gradient Descent (SGD) classifier on the training data.

-5.Evaluate Model: Predict the target values for the test set, calculate accuracy, and print the confusion matrix to assess the model's performance.
+1.Import Necessary Libraries and Load iris Data set

+2.Create a DataFrame from the Dataset

+3.Add Target Labels to the DataFrame

+4.Split Data into Features (X) and Target (y)

+5.Split Data into Training and Testing Sets

+6.Initialize the SGDClassifier Model

+7.Train the Model on Training Data

+8.Make Predictions on Test Data

+9.Evaluate Accuracy of Predictions

+10.Generate and Display Confusion Matrix

+11.Generate and Display Classification Report
 ## Program:
 ```
 /*